1986 Iowa Hawkeyes football team

 The 1986 Iowa Hawkeyes football team was an American football team that represented the University of Iowa as a member of the Big Ten Conference during the 1986 NCAA Division I-A football season.
 In their eighth year under head coach Hayden Fry, the Hawkeyes compiled a 9–3 record (5–3 in conference games), tied for third place in the Big Ten, and outscored opponents by a total of 352 to 176.
 The Hawekeys defeated No. 17 Michigan State, but lost to No. 4 Michigan and No. 17 Ohio State.
 They concluded the season with a victory over San Diego State in the 1986 Holiday Bowl.
-They were ranked No. 15 in the findal UPI poll and No. 16 in the final AP poll.
+They were ranked No. 15 in the final UPI poll and No. 16 in the final AP poll.

+The team's statistical leaders were quarterback Mark Vlasic with 1,234 passing yards, running back Rick Bayless with 1,040 rushing yards, and wide receiver Jim Mauro with 28 receptions for 581 yards.
+Offensive tackle Dave Croston received first-team honors on the 1986 All-America college football team.
+Five Iowa players received first-team honors on the 1986 All-Big Ten Conference football team: Croston (AP-1, UPI-1); running back Rick Bayless (AP-1); guard Bob Kratch (UPI-1); and linebackers Jeff Drost (AP-1, UPI-1) and Dave Haight (AP-1).

 The team played its home games at Kinnick Stadium in Iowa City, Iowa.